 If you’re looking for non-stop rod bending action or a trophy snook, trout or tarpon, then look no further to Fort Pierce.
 This world-class fishing destination offers anglers grand slam opportunities inshore on the Indian River Lagoon.
 And big game fishermen in search of mahi mahi, sailfish or wahoo have easy access offshore into the deep blue Atlantic Ocean where the Gulf Stream ranges 15-20 nautical miles from the Fort Pierce Inlet.
 Beginners or pros will be enthralled with the diversity of fishing here — from a boat, a bridge, the beach, a public pier or jetty.
 The area offers free boat ramps, several full-service marinas and boater-friendly accommodations.
 Or reserve a spot on one of our party fishing boats or charter a private guide.

 Explore our coastal and inland waters by boat and you’ll quickly realize you’ve arrived in a boater’s paradise.
 The area is perfect for cruisers making an overnight stop or spending months at one of the many marinas or anchorages.
-Day boaters will find several boat ramps to launch (all free), a handful of boater-friendly accommodations and numerous restaurants offering dockage such as Cobb’s Landing, the Original Tiki Bar, Harbor Cove, or On the Edge Bar & Grill.
+Day boaters will find several boat ramps to launch (all free), a handful of boater-friendly accommodations and numerous restaurants offering dockage such as Cobb’s Landing, Harbor Cove, or On the Edge Bar & Grill.
 Navigate inland on the St. Lucie River and drift through Port St. Lucie to observe Old Florida landscapes that line the slow-flowing river.
 While exploring, boaters will discover many pristine, natural Florida habitats teeming with local wildlife.

 There’s no better way to enjoy St. Lucie’s beautiful waterways than by being ON the water…especially when a local captain is your guide.
 Several on-the-water eco-tours are available, each providing a unique experience while inviting you to sit back and relax, enjoy the scenery and learn about the wonders of nature.
 Common sightings include majestic eagles and osprey, elegant wading birds, manatees, and fun-seeking bottle-nose dolphin!
 For those who want to explore the waterways on their own, consider an equipment rental, and create your own adventure!